Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 To make social media embeds look great, we'll use [Twitter card](https://dev.twitter.com/cards/types/summary-large-image) and [Facebook OpenGraph](https://developers.facebook.com/docs/sharing/webmasters) meta tags.
 I think most other websites just rely on these since most people use them.
 They go in the `<head>` of our HTML.

-{crop-start: 34, crop-end: 64, format: javascript}
+{crop-start: 34, crop-end: 64, format: javascript, line-numbers: false}
 ![Add FB and Twitter cards](code_samples/es6v2/index.html)

 Much of this code is repetitive.
 Both Twitter and Facebook want the same info, but they're stubborn and won't read each other's formats.
 You can copy all of this, but make sure to change `og:url`, `og:site_name`, `article:publisher`, `fb:admins`, `og:image`, `twitter:site`, `twitter:image`, and `twitter:creator`.
 They're specific to you.